How to Deal With Difficult Tenants

 american heritage property management can help you handle difficult tenants

-You might have started investing in real estate or become a landlord because you expected it to a be a part-time job or a way to earn passive income.
+You might have started investing in real estate or become a landlord because you expected it to be a part-time job or a way to earn passive income.
 But problem tenants can make being a landlord a full-time job.

 One way to cope with the stresses and challenges of being a landlord is to hire a property management company.
 American Heritage Property Management has been working with landlords in Central Pennsylvania since 1981.
-We offer services including comprehensive tenant screening, lease preparation and, when needed, managing the eviction process.
+We offer services including comprehensive tenant screening, lease preparation, and, when needed, managing the tenant eviction process.

 Contact us today to learn more about how we can help you handle and avoid difficult tenants.